Is decaf tea better for you?

 What is a decaf tea?

-What is the method for decaffeinating tea?
+More about the method for decaffeinating tea

 To remove caffeine from tea the leaves are soaked and stripped by a solvent and although rinsed after the process, there will always be some residual solvent and caffeine left behind.
 When buying decaf tea, you may think you are avoiding the 'bad stuff' but can end up drinking more bad stuff in the form of chemicals.
 Even worse - the decaffeinating process can also strip some of the good stuff away from the leaves, like the antioxidants.

 Is caffeine in tea really bad for you?

 Some studies suggest caffeine is bad for you which has lead people to ask 'is decaf tea better for you?’.
 But, before we jump the gun, there are also lots of studies to suggest that caffeine in tea is good for you.
 The high content of antioxidants also found in tea actually help increase the positive effects of caffeine on your body; lifting you up for longer and smoothing out any crash and burn later on in the day.
 Tea has less caffeine than coffee and the caffeine in tea is absorbed at a slower rate allowing the amino acids and antioxidants to cause a relaxing, calming effect.
 They also help improve brain function, bring down high blood pressure and help your immune system.
 For more information on the pros and cons of caffeine please see our 'Is caffeine bad for you?' article.

 Would I be better with a caffeinated tea after all?